synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 One quart of oil can pollute 250,000 gallons of drinking water.

-Used oil from a single oil change can ruin a million Gallons of fresh water –
+Used oil from a single oil change can ruin a million Gallons of fresh water !

-a one year’s supply for 50 people!
+That is one year supply for 50 people!

 One Quart of Used Motor Oil will pollute up to 40,730 Square Feet of Soil!

-Making it non-productive for farming or plant growth –for up to 100 years!
+Making it non-productive for farming or plant growth for up to 100 years!

 Used Motor Oil, if handled improperly and without proper personal protection and hygiene is proven to be cancer causing.